Home

 Though bodyweight exercises can build a high degree of fitness, they do have limitations.
 Since the trainee uses his or her own weight to provide resistance the weight being lifted is always the same, though the repetitions can be increased.

 Yes, leverage adjustments can be made to make bodyweight movements more difficult (a one-arm push-up is tougher that the standard variety, for example).
-But if free weights are available, does it make sense not to use them?
+But if free weights are available, why not use them?
 For strength and muscle development, weights really can’t be beat.
 And what is wrong with using both methods?

 [Personally, I discontinued bench presses several years ago because they made my shoulders sore.
 Instead, I do a wide variety of push-up movements.
 To make them more difficult, I sometimes have someone put a 45 lb plate on my back.
 It doesn't bother my shoulders and it’s a heck of a workout. -LF]